deusExMac/dirWalker/README.md

 Any custom behavior can be added by providing a Visitor class.

 Exporting the a directory structure in html is the default operation.
-The general idea is to offer an convenient way to browse/navigate the directory/files
+The general idea is to offer an convenient way to represent/browse/navigate a directory structure.
 Works also for network mapped drives (more testing needed though).

 # Version